enoe-one/clan-nuke/README.md

-# CFWT — Coalition Française de War Tycoon
+# CFWT — French War Tycoon Coalition

-Bienvenue sur le site officiel de la **CFWT (Coalition Française de War Tycoon)**, une organisation communautaire structurée et ambitieuse dédiée au mode **War Tycoon**.
+Welcome to the official website of **CFWT (French War Tycoon Coalition)**, a structured and ambitious community organization dedicated to the **War Tycoon** game mode.

 ---

-## 📌 Présentation
+## 📌 Overview

-La **CFWT** a été **fondée par Death_Angel**.
+**CFWT** was **founded by Death_Angel**.

-Anciennement connue sous le nom de **Clan Nuke**, la coalition a évolué afin de proposer une structure plus solide, professionnelle et durable, tout en conservant un esprit communautaire fort.
+Formerly known as **Clan Nuke**, the coalition evolved to establish a stronger, more professional, and long-term structure, while preserving a solid community-driven spirit.

-Notre objectif est de rassembler des joueurs motivés autour d’une organisation sérieuse, active et tournée vers l’amélioration continue.
+Our goal is to bring together motivated players within a serious, active organization focused on continuous improvement.

 ---

-## -Recrutement
+## 🧑‍🤝‍🧑 Recruitment

- **Le recrutement est actuellement ouvert**.
+🔓 **Recruitment is currently open**.

-La CFWT adopte une politique inclusive :
+CFWT follows an inclusive recruitment policy:

-* Aucun prérequis de niveau
+* No minimum level required
-* L’engagement, la communication et le respect priment
+* Commitment, communication, and respect come first
-* Tous les profils sont acceptés, du débutant au joueur confirmé
+* Beginners and experienced players are equally welcome

 ---

-## 🌐 À propos du site web
+## 🌐 About the Website

-Ce site constitue la plateforme officielle de la CFWT.
+This website serves as the official platform of CFWT.

-* 📅 **Lancé en 2024**
+* 📅 **Launched in 2024**
-* ✅ **96 % du code est finalisé**, stable depuis environ un deux mois
+* ✅ **96% of the codebase is finalized**, stable for approximately one month
-* 🔄 Les **mises à jour sont déployées progressivement** afin d’assurer la qualité et la stabilité
+* 🔄 **Updates are deployed progressively** to ensure quality and stability
-* ⚠️ Le **mini-jeu intégré** fait l’objet d’un développement séparé et reste en cours d’optimisation
+* ⚠️ The **mini-game** is developed separately and is still undergoing optimization

-### Infrastructure technique
+### Technical Infrastructure

-* 🚄 Hébergement et déploiement via **Railway**
+* 🚄 Hosted and deployed via **Railway**
-* 🗃️ Code source versionné et stocké sur **GitHub**
+* 🗃️ Source code versioned and stored on **GitHub**

 ---

-## 🙏 Remerciements
+## 🙏 Acknowledgements

-Nous remercions sincèrement les personnes ayant contribué au projet, de près ou de loin :
+We would like to sincerely thank the individuals who contributed to and supported the project:

 * **Death_Angel**
 * **Tankman**